Looking Back (and Ahead) on 30 Years in Thought Leadership Marketing

 - Research design: Through email and web collaboration tools (e.g., Google Docs), researchers can ask multiple people inside an organization to rapidly weigh in on a study’s topic focus and initial hypotheses.
 And we can, and should ask, clients to weigh in.
 And why not?
 They are the eventual audience for a study.
 Having diverse input on what issues to explore (and not explore), and on what is expected to be found, can sharpen a study’s focus (if you can converge those divergent views).
 As important, diverse input into research design can generate greater internal interest in the research, which you’ll need if you want your firm’s experts to willingly take the findings to market.
 But we see this rarely done, especially when companies bring in a research company to conduct a study for them and share their brand on the report.

 - Data collection: Phone and in-person interviews with case study subjects are still important.
 However, online surveys (to generate quantitative data) are far easier to conduct today than they were 30 years ago.
 More important, it’s so much easier to identify candidates for case study research because so many more companies are revealing online so much more about how they operate.
 Yet too few B2B companies that we know actually do this.
 You can scout for best practices by using search engines to find conference speeches on YouTube, Vimeo and other sites; conference slides at places like SlideShare; blog posts (on and off their companies’ websites); top management team discussions of the business (on archived transcripts of analyst meetings); and so forth.
 Artificial intelligence software is being used more and more by firms such as this one for this purpose: combing the vast information banks of the web to identify trend data and case examples of companies doing interesting things.
 For thought leadership researchers who know how to comb the web for best practices, this data is there for the taking.
-At our November event, I’ll explain how we have found numerous best practice case studies through extensive online research – leading companies at the topic at hand.
+At our November event, I discussed how we found numerous best practice case studies through extensive online research – leading companies at the topic at hand.
 Their stories became crucial elements in our clients’ research reports.

 - Data analysis: Combing the web for best-practice case study candidates is a crucial thought leadership R&D practice today, one that too few B2B firms take advantage of.
 Using spreadsheets to crunch quantitative data and identify the key differences between organizations with the greatest and least success at the topic at hand is a tool that wasn’t in many researchers’ hands 30 years ago.
 Neither was the ability to assemble a geographically dispersed research team together through Web collaboration software (including online videoconferencing) and email -- all to figure out what the data meant.